Roll20/roll20-api-scripts/Tether/readme.md

 | `attenuate` | The line's opacity scales smoothly with distance: full opacity when the tokens are within 5 units of each other, fading down to 20% opacity as they approach the threshold, then fully transparent once it's exceeded.
 Reverses smoothly as they close the distance again. |
 | `stretch` | Same distance-based scaling as `attenuate`, but affects line width instead of opacity — full width when close, tapering to a width of 1 at the threshold, then staying at width 1 (fully transparent) once exceeded. |

+### Target

+Pair your one selected token with another token by ID, instead of selecting both:

+`!tether target|-N1abcXYZsomeTokenId`

+This is meant to be used with Roll20's Target roll query, which prompts you to click any visible token regardless of whether you control it — letting players tether to tokens they couldn't otherwise select (an NPC, a monster, an object controlled by the GM):

+`!tether target|@{target|token_id}`

+Requirements:

+- Exactly **one** token must be selected on the tabletop; the other endpoint comes from `target|`.
+- The target token ID is trusted as given — Tether doesn't check whether you'd normally be allowed to select it.
+This is intentional, since `@{target|token_id}` already limits you to tokens you can see on the map.
+- The target must be a different token than the one selected; pairing a token with itself is rejected with an error.

+`target|` works the same way with `!untether` and `!tether-debug` — select one token and pair it with `target|` instead of selecting two.

 ## Debug

 Preview the distance calculation and, optionally, what a threshold/exceeds combination would actually render — without creating a tether:

 `!tether-debug`
 `!tether-debug threshold|60 exceeds|attenuate color|00ff00`
+`!tether-debug target|@{target|token_id}`

-Select exactly two tokens and run the command; results are whispered privately.
+Select exactly two tokens (or one token plus `target|`) and run the command; results are whispered privately.
 Useful for confirming grid math on a page before committing to a threshold value.

 ## Removing Tethers

-`!untether` — remove the tether between exactly two selected tokens `!untether selected` — remove every tether involving any of the selected tokens `!untether all` — remove every tether on the current page
+`!untether` — remove the tether between exactly two selected tokens (or one selected token plus `target|`) `!untether selected` — remove every tether involving any of the selected tokens `!untether all` — remove every tether on the current page